 - Now check if the video streaming got fixed.
 If it didn’t, you can always revert the changes by re-enabling the option.

 If this method still doesn’t work, we can try another workaround where we disabled “Hardware-accelerated video decode”.
-Do note that you can always revert the changes back using the same steps.
+Do note that you can always revert the changes using the same steps.

 - Once in flags, navigate through them until you find “Hardware-accelerated video decode”.
 Click on “Disable”.